KasperKnop/WEB2/03 Object-Oriented Programming/README.md

-# 03 Exercises: Object-Oriented Programming In JS
+# 03 Exercises: Object-Oriented Programming

 ## 1. Using Composition